The 23rd Precinct, Glasgow’s legendary record store, has closed its doors.

 After the rise of iTunes and YouTube, Bath Street’s infamous record store 23rd Precinct closed its doors in 2009, with sales plummeting.

-Missing Records, Hades Records, and a slew of other stores vanished from Glasgow’s streets.
+It wasn’t Glasgow’s only store to close, with Hades Records and a slew of others following suit.

-23rd Precinct, which had been in business for more than 50 years, was struggling to stay afloat, much like the rest of the country’s record stores.
+After more than 50 years in business, 23rd Precinct, like the rest of the country’s record stores, was struggling to stay afloat.

 It was too much of a romantic dream, according to owner Billy Kiltie, to keep a record shop open in the climate of the time.

-“It’s a really sad day – 23rd has been an institution for a long time,” he said.
+“It’s a truly sad day – 23rd has been an institution for many years,” he said.

-“The shop had been here for a long time before I took over, and we still get customers who say they came in to buy rock and roll records in the 1960s.”
+“The shop was here before I took over, and we still get customers who say they came in to buy rock and roll records in the 1960s.”

-“Now that we’re no longer around, people will struggle to obtain the music we sold.”
+“Now that we’re gone, people will have a hard time getting their hands on the music we sold.”

-In 1989, Billy took over the shop, which was stocked with classical, country, and rock music.
+In 1989, Billy took over the store, which was stocked with classical, country, and rock music.

-Billy thought the store’s name came from the Spanish Harlem police department in Manhattan for many years, until a taxi driver who knew the owner told him it was a myth.
+Billy assumed the store’s name came from the Spanish Harlem police department in Manhattan for many years, until a taxi driver who knew the owner told him it was a myth.

-The Precinct was soon flooded with the dance music explosion of the 1990s.
+The dance music craze of the 1990s had quickly spread throughout the Precinct.

-Sign up for Glasgow Livenewsletters to receive more breaking news in your inbox.
+More headlines will be delivered to your inbox if you sign up for Glasgow Livenewsletters.

-The staff at the 23rd were usually DJs who performed at local clubs at night and played the week’s hits for customers during the day.
+The 23rd’s staff were usually DJs themselves, performing at local clubs at night and playing the week’s hits for customers during the day.

 Vans stacked with vinyls would arrive at the store, bringing the latest releases from the United States and around the world – most likely the same vans that served Scotland’s other popular record stores, such as Edinburgh’s Underground Solu’shn and Aberdeen’s One Up.

-The 23rd was known for house and techno, with a metal collection in the back.
+The 23rd gained a reputation for house and techno, while the metal collection was kept in the back.

 The eclectic mix of imports and unusual tracks didn’t end there, though.

-With the independent record, Glasgow had become a sort of mecca for the 90s music scene.
+With the independent record label Chemikal, Glasgow had become a sort of mecca for the 1990s music scene.